KIST-CSRC/Octopus/prerequisties.md

         }
 ```
 2. algorithm
-It depends on model selection, "Automated" or AI based models, such as "BayesianOptimization"
+It depends on model selection, "Manual" or AI based models, such as "BayesianOptimization"
-- "Automated"
+- "Manual"
 ```json
     "algorithm":
     {